apache/fury-site/docs/community/community.md

 ---

-Apache Fury is a volunteer project and it thrives on the contributions of its community.
+Apache Fory is a volunteer project and it thrives on the contributions of its community.
 We invite you to participate as much or as little as you wish.
 Here are several ways to contribute:

 - Use our project and share feedback.